Creative inspiration is a fickle thing. One minute you have it, the next you don’t.

 26. Create Something Unexpected By Bringing Two Unrelated Things Together

 This wallpaper is a collage of beautiful flowers with sparkling stars nestled inside of them.
 The pairing of these two incredibly different items works very well, and gives off a unique spirit and feel.
-The dark burgundies of the flowers pairs well beside the light cream background, and truly stands out front and center.
+The dark burgundies of the flowers pair well beside the light cream background and truly stands out front and center.

 27. Implement Texture Into Type